pyotty/cardmarket-.net-SDK/README.md

 ### Call method

 **MarketPlace**
+  '''
-  >Games - Returns all games supported by MKM and you can sell and buy products for.
+  Games - Returns all games supported by MKM and you can sell and buy products for.
+  '''
   '''ruby
   Dim lg = mkm.Marketplace_Games
   Dim IdGame = lg.game.Single(Function(f) f.abbreviation = "MtG").IdGame
   '''

     Expansions - Returns all expansions with single cards for the specified game.
     '''ruby